Ground Ivy has scalloped leaves like Henbit and Dead Nettle

 The Polygalas certainly have been medicinal — including emetics — and have a variety of names around the region including: Bachelor Buttons, Drum Heads, Gay Wings, Bird-on-Wings, Baby Toes, Baby’s Feet, Baby Slippers, Satin Flower, Indian Pink, Maywing, Procession Flower and Rogation Flower, the latter two for making garlands to wear in religious ceremonies.

-In northern climes of North America Polygala seneca, aka Snakeroot, was a common herbal medication and is the only member of then genus in the new world to be written about to some extent.
+In northern climes of North America Polygala seneca, aka Snakeroot, was a common herbal medication and is the only member of the genus in the new world to be written about to some extent.
 It contains, among many chemicals the wintergreen smelling methyl salicylate.
 Snakeroot has been used to treat not only snakebite — questionably — but colds, croup, pleurisy, rheumatism, heart issues, coughs, convulsions and externally for swellings.
 It can be an emetic, an expectorant and a diuretic.
 Florida’s Polygala boykinii also has methyl salicylate.
+NOTE: If you are allergic to aspirin you might be allergic to methyl salicylate.

-Like Gorse, the seeds of the Polygalas are spread by ants.
+Like Gorse, the seeds of the Polygalas are spread by ants, which is called, myrmecochory (myrme means ant, and choreia dance or moving in a circle.)
 No ants, no Polygalas.
 As one might imagine that means the plants don’t move too far too fast.
 The seeds have elaisomes, which are fleshy structures attached to seeds that are rich in oil and proteins.
 Indeed, “elaisome” comes from two Greek words, “elaion” meaning oil and “soma” for body.
 The ants take the seeds into the nest, eat the elaisomes, then dump the seeds outside the nest.
 The seed then finds itself in an open space sitting in rich decaying material, not a bad start in life when you’re a plant.

 White Elaisomes on Silky Bushpea Seeds